The work of the Scientific Advisory Panel is integral to our success.

 Dr Suzanne Anderson

-Community child health paediatrician, University College London
+Community child health paediatrician at University College London

 From 2007 to 2016 she worked in sub-Saharan Africa, latterly running the clinical services department at the MRC Unit The Gambia for five years.
 Since returning to the UK she works as a consultant paediatrician with Evelina London Children’s Community Services and with the UCL MRC Clinical Trials Unit on a multi-centre treatment and outcome trial of TB meningitis.